Primus27/R6-Profile-Switcher/README.md

 # Usage
  - Run 'switch_v3.py' by double clicking on the file

+# Troubleshooting

+**Issue:** Double clicking on the program opens a text editor or other program.

+**Solution:** File associations are set up wrong.
+Right click on the python file and select `open with`.
+Choose `python` from the list or click `more apps 🠫` and select `python`.

+&nbsp;

+**Issue:** Program does not launch / immediately crashes.

+**Solution:** This happens because Python was not added to your (environment variables) PATH (See installation).
+You can verify this by opening command prompt where the program is located and typing `python switch_v3.py`.
+Receiving an error such as `this system cannot run the specified program` or `'python' is not recognized as an internal or external command` means that you need to add python to your PATH.
+[This video shows you how to do it.](https://www.youtube.com/watch?v=Y2q_b4ugPWk)

+&nbsp;

+**Issue:** Program launches and displays title (program name and developer...) but does not load menu options immediately.

+**Solution:** This happens because an API call is made to R6tabs to check what accounts are on your system.
+Unfortunately, there is nothing you can do here as it typically takes 1-2 seconds to receive a response.

 # Changelog
 ### Version 1.0.0 - Initial release
  - Internal (not available)